Reggie-Amedee-Tech/wbs-branding-research/README.md

 data_models.py: The logic layer defining our research parameters.

 branding_research.ipynb: The "Storybook" where the data was converted into the rebranding proposal.

+## 🏁 Strategic Recommendation: The "Modern Minimal" Pivot
+Based on the empirical evidence extracted from our BigQuery competitor set, the path forward for our app rebrand is clear.
+We are not just changing colors; we are aligning with the visual language of market leaders.

+## 🚀 The Core Proposal
+We should adopt a High-Contrast, Modern Minimalist design system.

+## 📊 Data-Backed Justification
+**Capital Correlation:** High-contrast branding isn't just a trend; it's a "Success Signature."
+Our data shows that startups using bold, high-visibility UI elements (specifically in navigation) correlate with higher funding tiers.

+**User Clarity:** By utilizing Minimalist backgrounds combined with High-Contrast CTAs, we reduce cognitive load, allowing users to focus on property data—the core value of our platform.

+**Competitive Gaps:** While 40% of the market stays "safe" with low-contrast palettes, the top 10% of "Popular" apps have moved toward the Bold/Minimalist split we are proposing.

+**Final Verdict:** Transitioning to a high-contrast, modern-minimalist palette will position our brand as an authoritative, high-growth leader in the real estate tech space, moving us away from the "legacy" look of underfunded competitors.